 Walking distance to both town and beach.
 Large shady sites with plenty of trees throughout the park.

 Stay at the historic Murchison House Station where you can camp along the Murchison River or at the Homestead.
 The station is located 12km east of Kalbarri and is one of the oldest pastoral stations in West Australia.
 It’s open to visitors from April to October.

 Located in the centre of Port Gregory, this very friendly camping site offers a peaceful respite.
 There’s a large campers kitchen with a pool table and Port Gregory township offers some very interesting historical sights that are worth checking out.

 Beachside caravan park located in Horrocks with large, grassy sites.
 The park is a quick stroll to the town and offers a peaceful setting with all conveniences.

 Both are nature-based camping areas that require 4WD.
 No running water or powered sites, but a gorgeous lagoon. $15 per vehicle per night.

-Set within the historic Hamelin Pool Telegraph Station built in 1884.
-The caravan park is also a quick walk to the world famous stromatolites and Shell Beach (one of the world’s top beaches voted by National Geographic).
+Set within the historic Hamelin Pool Telegraph Station that was built in 1884.
+The caravan park is also a quick walk to the world-famous stromatolites and Shell Beach (one of the world’s top beaches voted by National Geographic).